short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 `define('SHORTPIXEL_CFTOKEN', 'the Cloudflare API token that has Purge Cache right');` `define('SHORTPIXEL_CFZONE', 'The Zone ID from the domain settings in Cloudflare');`

+Hide the WSO banner in the settings by defining this constant in wp-config.php:

+`define('SHORTPIXEL_NO_BANNER', true);`

+Alternatively, you can use this filter in your theme's functions.php file:

+`add_filter('shortpixel/settings/no_banner', true);`

 == Screenshots ==

 1. Bulk optimization running.
 (Media>Bulk ShortPixel)